helstab/GGLREM/README.md

 # Geomorphic Grade Line Relative Elevation Model

-##GGLREM
+## GGLREM

-###ArcMap Python Toolbox
+### ArcMap Python Toolbox

-##Getting Started:
+## Getting Started:

--Ensure you have ArcGIS version 10.3 or newer.
+- Ensure you have ArcGIS version 10.3 or newer.
--Download the toolbox and place it in the appropriate folder folder.
+- Download the toolbox and place it in the appropriate folder folder.